Your local general practitioners' (GP) surgery provides a wide range of family health services, including:

-To find a GP to register with, search for 'GP' and enter your postcode in our search function.
-[ED – link to search page] You can then visit your local GP practice and complete a registration form.
+To find a GP to register with, enter your postcode here.
+You can then visit your local GP practice and complete a registration form.
 You will need to provide your name, address, date of birth and (if known) your NHS number.
 Once this process is completed, your medical notes will be sent to your new practice.

 Phone your local GP practice or check the NHS Choices website for details about opening hours.
 If you need to see a GP urgently and your practice is closed, call NHS 111.

 Most GP services are free.
 However you may have to pay for non-essential services such as travel vaccinations or reports for insurance companies.
 Patients do pay for prescriptions, unless they are eligible for support or exemption.

 When your GP surgery is closed, and you are too ill to wait until it re-opens, you should contact NHS 111.